neicnordic/puhuri-web/docs/puhuri_portal/User_Guide_dedicated/project_modification.md

-# Updating projects and allocations
+# Projects and allocations management

 !!! warning
     User guide is in development.
 Early feedback is welcome, send email to ilja.livenson@ut.ee.

 !!! note
-    Only project PI or national allocator representative can send project and allocation modification requests.
+    Only project PI or national allocator representative can send project and allocation update requests.
 Only (national) resource allocation representative can approve these requests.

 ## Allocation update process